 ABOUT THE EXHIBITION

 Black Light considers the powerful ways that black artists continue to promote the visibility of black cultural producers and contest structural racism.
-Experimental in nature, the exhibition focuses not on the assembly of artworks or objects, but on a series of events.
+Experimental in nature, the exhibition focuses not on the assembly of artworks or objects but a series of events.
 These events—produced in collaboration with black artists, activists, scholars, and curators—constitute the exhibition: a forum for conversations that address the relationship between black artists and cultural institutions.
-Black Light is the result of a commitment to providing a space for exchange among artists and audience; collaboration as much as curating; and a desire to engage with conversations taking place right now.
+Black Light is the result of a commitment to providing a space for exchange among artists and audience, collaboration as much as curating, and a desire to engage with conversations taking place right now.

-Focusing on how artistic practices can fundamentally reconceptualize institutions, the exhibition addresses a series of questions: What spaces for agency are available to black artists today and by what means have they produced spaces for themselves?
+Focusing on how artistic practices can fundamentally reconceptualize institutions, the exhibition addresses a series of questions: What spaces for the agency are available to black artists today, and by what means have they produced spaces for themselves?
 What models for creating spaces does history offer contemporary artists?
 What role do institutions play in their reconceptualization?
 How do communities make themselves visible?
-Can artists dream the sociopolitical landscape differently and what forms do these dreams take?
+Can artists dream the sociopolitical landscape differently, and what forms do these dreams take?